arshakRz/arshakRz.github.io/_pages/about.md

   # limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I’m Arshak Rezvani.
-I am currently a Master’s student in Information and Communication Engineering at Technichal University of Darmstadt, with a background in Electrical Engineering (Bioelectric track) from Sharif University of Technology.
+I am currently a Master’s student in Information and Communication Engineering at Technical University of Darmstadt, with a background in Electrical Engineering (Bioelectric track) from Sharif University of Technology.
 I’m passionate about training neural networks to sample from complex data distributions :).

 My recent work spans a variety of exciting research areas, including: